 Central to current dairy support is the new Dairy Margin Coverage (DMC) program, created in the 2018 Farm Bill, which gives farmers higher levels of assistance at more affordable prices.
 Farmers also have expanded access to the Livestock Gross Management (LGM) program and the Dairy-Revenue Protection (Dairy-RP) program.
 This page provides an overview of what the U.S. Department of Agriculture is providing, along with resources that help farmers and inform the public about the safety net established in the Farm Bill as well as additional federal support as it becomes available.

-The basic dairy support program is the Dairy Margin Coverage program developed as part of the 2018 Farm Bill, which offers
+The basic dairy support program is the Dairy Margin Coverage program.
+Developed as part of the 2018 Farm Bill, DMC offers

 The USDA offers a decision tool to help in DMC planning.

-The Dairy Margin Coverage program was developed as part of the 2018 Farm Bill with the assistance of NMPF as a response to the flaws of the previous Margin Protection Program, which didn’t adequately assist farmers through multiple years of low prices beginning in 2015.
+The Dairy Margin Coverage program was developed as part of the 2018 Farm Bill with the assistance of NMPF as a response to the flaws of the previous Margin Protection Program.
+DMC reforms include:

 With the ongoing COVID-19 crisis teaching hard lessons on risk management throughout agriculture, and with dairy margins expected to be volatile over the next year, NMPF urges farmers to sign up for maximum coverage under the Dairy Margin Coverage (DMC) program.